Petz: Development

 The original Petz games — Dogz: Your Computer Pet and Catz: Your Computer Pet—were developed by PF.Magic, released in 1995 and 1996 respectively.
-They reused the graphics engine used Ballz.
+They reused the graphics engine used in Ballz.
 Rob Fulop conceived of Dogz, following the controversy surrounding his previous title Night Trap, which resulted in him wanting to make a game that was "so cute and so adorable that no could ever, ever say it was bad for kids".
 He claims to have consulted a shopping mall Santa Claus about what children wanted, and was informed that puppies were the most popular request every year.

 Following the success the company, instead of continuing to branch out into other household pets, developed Oddballz, focused on Chimeraic and mutatable creatures.
 This would release along with sequels to the Dogz and Catz.

 In 1997, PF.Magic was acquired by The Learning Company's Mindscape division for $15.8 million in 1998.
 In 2001, Ubi Soft (Ubisoft, since 2003) acquired the entertainment division of The Learning Company, granting Ubisoft exclusive publishing rights to 88 titles, including Dogz and Catz.

 Ubisoft would publish Catz 5 and Dogz 5, in 2002, as the last games following the original style, before putting franchise on hold for three years.
 After releasing Dogz and Catz for the Game Boy Advance in 2005 and 2006, Ubisoft announced their intention for a "revitalisation" of the series, in direct response to the success of Nintendo's Nintendogs.
 The successive entries were in many ways very different from the P.F. magic games, with many being localised games from Japan or Europe—simply rebranded with the Petz name.

 In, 2010 Ubisoft announced its intention to publish a Frima Studios developed Petz themed MMO under the title Petz World, which they expected to be released in 2011.
 No further announcements have been subsequently made, and no such game was ever released.

-Ubisoft would continue releasing entries until 2014.
+Ubisoft continued releasing entries until 2014.